 “Stuttering" and "stammering" are two words that describe the same condition:

-a disruption in the fluency speech.
+a disruption in speech.
 Stammering might suddenly appear or it might develop gradually over days or weeks.
-It usually fluctuates, and stammerers have good days and bad days (even including completely stammer-free days).
-The stammer is often worse when the stammerer is tired or stressed.
+It usually fluctuates: people who stammer (PWS) have bad and good days (including completely stammer-free days).
+Stammering is often worse when PWS are tired or stressed.
 Stammering can be treated successfully if identified early on but there is no age limit for stammering therapy.

 Many children go through a period of stammering between the ages of 2 and 5 years.
 These "developmental dysfluencies" are usually effortless and infrequent repetitions of whole words or phrases.
 The child is usually unaware of their difficulty.
 It is thought that the cause of this dysfluency may be a combination of increases in language development, development of speech motor control and environmental stresses that can occur in typical busy families.
 3 out of 4 children outgrow these difficulties if their attention is not drawn to them.

 In contrast to "developmental dysfluencies", children and adults with a stammer show visible and/or audible struggle or tension and an awareness of the problem leading to anxiety, frustration or anger.
-Stammers might refuse to talk, avoid eye contact when talking or limit the talking they will do, especially outside of home.
+People who stammer might refuse to talk, avoid eye contact when talking or limit the talking they will do, especially outside of home.

 A number of factors are believed to play a role in the development and maintenance of stammering.
 There is evidence that stammering is due to a disorder in the

 timing of the movements of speech muscles, a defect in auditory feedback, and a lack of cerebral dominance for language functions.
 People who stammer are very likely to have inherited their

 "stammering predisposition" from their parents or grandparents, with 50 to 75 per cent of people having at least one relative who also stammers.
 However, this predisposition does not mean that a